Diversity at UF Law

 Classrooms filled with men and women from diverse backgrounds and experiences lead to a better education and a healthier understanding of how the world works.

-Admissions statistics indicate that of the 314 1Ls in the 2016 entering class (five more students than the previousyear’s entering class), 36 percent identify as ethnically and racially diverse, and nearly half – 47.4 percent – are female.
-Both statistics are the highest in UF Law’s history.
-The credentials of the 1L class are also the highest in years.
-The new 1Ls hold a median LSAT score of 160, up from last year’s 157, and a median GPA of 3.6, over last year’s GPA of 3.5.
+Admissions statistics indicate that of the 301 1Ls in the 2017 entering class, 31.9% percent identify as ethnically and racially diverse, and more than half – 52.5 percent – are female.
+In addition to being one of the most diverse classes in our history, the credentials of the 1L class are also the highest in years.
+The new 1Ls hold a median LSAT score of 161, up from last year’s 160, and a median GPA of 3.69, over last year’s GPA of 3.6.

 UF Law has produced more than its share of leaders from diverse backgrounds, including:

 - Jorge Labarga (JD 79) in 2014 became the first Hispanic chief justice of the Florida Supreme Court